 Editor and Founder:

-Francesca Granata is Assistant Professor in the School of Art and Design History and Theory at Parsons School of Design, the New School.
+Francesca Granata is Associate Professor of Fashion Studies in the School of Art and Design History and Theory at Parsons School of Design, the New School.
 She holds a PhD from Central Saint Martins, University of the Arts London.
 She has published widely on twentieth century and contemporary fashion and greater visual culture, and lectured at institutions including the Metropolitan Museum of Art, Benaki Museum in Athens, MoMA PS1, Cornell University, and Università IUAV di Venezia.
 She has been a Research Fellow at the Metropolitan Museum of Art, Costume Institute and has received grants from the Coby Foundation and the New York City Department of Cultural Affairs.
-Her monograph, Experimental Fashion: Performance Art, Carnival and the Grotesque Body, was published by I.B.
+Her monograph, Experimental Fashion: Performance Art, Carnival and the Grotesque Body (London and New York: Bloomsbury/I.B.
 Tauris, 2017) examines the way experimental fashion at the turn of the twenty-first century mediated shifting gender norms and the AIDS crisis.

 Mae Colburn is a part-time lecturer in the School of Art and Design History and Theory at Parsons School of Design.
 She holds an MA in the History of Design and Curatorial Studies from Parsons School of Design and the Cooper Hewitt Smithsonian Design Museum.
 She completed her thesis on production aspects of contemporary tapestry, a medium she also engages in practice.